Ayms/node-Tor/README.md

 									* if one corresponds, the ORDB chooses the first one that has a valid circuit and sends the request with the counter incremented, remove it from the list and put it at the end.

-									* if no result, the ORDB sends a FIND_VALUE ['abcd'] to the 4 closest peers from 'abcd'.
+									* if no result, the ORDB sends a FIND_VALUE ['abcd'] to the 4 closest peers from 'abcd':

-										* as soon as it receives a [ID,IP,port,modulus] answer it connects to the node ID (CREATE_FAST), inserts the new circuit in OR_ORDB['abcd'] and sends the request.
+									as soon as it receives a [ID,IP,port,modulus] answer it connects to the other ORDB node ID (CREATE_FAST) and sends the request, they advertise both globally of what they have.

-										* if the answer is a list of nodes (8 max), these are nodes closest from 'abcd' for the queried node, it continues to send FIND_VALUE['abcd'] to these nodes and implement the same process on reply.
+									if the answer is a list of nodes (8 max), these are nodes closest from 'abcd' for the queried node, it continues to send FIND_VALUE['abcd'] to these nodes and implement the same process on reply.

-									The reason to do this is to avoid that the download is performed only from the first peer discovered that has the value.
+									The reason to iterate is to avoid that the download is performed only from the first peer discovered that has the value.

 * A computes tm for every GETm, the time between the request (db_query) and the answer (db_data).
 Example: 250ms so 31250 B if rate of 1 Mbps, 30 blocks.

 * A computes the effective rate for each GETm.

-* A wait for the two first GET to end and sends next request on the circuit that showed the best rate, then next one on the second that has the best rate and idem for each finished requests.
+* A waits for the two first GET to end and sends next request on the circuit that showed the best rate, then next one on the second that has the best rate and idem for each finished requests.

 * A computes now for each requests sent when he must send a new GET using tm and the effective rate (for example A will compute that he must send a new GET after having received the 10th block)